1.

 **Pearl: 15% of sporadic tumors are MSI

-**Pearl: MSI-H tumors are often right-sided, have undifferentiated histology, present as stage II, and more
+**Pearl: MSI-H tumors are often right-sided, have undifferentiated histology, oftentimes present as stage II and

 **Pearl: Poorly differentiated histology is not considered a high-risk feature for patients with Stage II disease